Published By Janet Gershen-Siegel at March 24, 2018

 Minimum annual revenue seems to be $54,000, according to: https://www.supermoney.com/reviews/business-loan.
 It also (per that link) appears to be that the minimum required personal FICO score is 640.
 So there is a four year minimal time in business requirement as well.

 A CAN Capital term loan comes with a 3% origination fee.
-In addition, CAN Capital will offer a prepayment discount.
-But this is only in the first 90 days after the term for the loan starts.
-There is no APR on the website but Super Money calculates it as ranging from 16% to 70%.
+In addition, CAN Capital will offer a prepayment discount but only during the first 90 days after the term for the loan starts.
+APR is not listed but is calculated by Super Money as ranging from 16% to 70%.